gg4llin/min_tokenization_translator/docs/GITHUB_SETUP.md

 # GitHub Setup Guide

-This guide helps publish the MrConductor codebase to a new GitHub repository.
+This guide helps publish the Min Tokenization Translator codebase to a new GitHub repository.

 ## 1. Initialize Git (if not already)